realKP/library-admin/README.md

   - member_phone: VARCHAR
   - member_email: VARCHAR
   - Relationships:
-    - A Rental request can have only one Member associated with it, but a Member can have zero or more Rentals.
+    - A Rental can have only one Member associated with it, but a Member can have zero or more Rentals.

 - Rentals: records the details of the rental requests from members.
   - rental_ID: INT, auto increment, unique, PK
   - member_ID: INT, FK
   - library_ID: INT, FK
   - rental_date: DATE
+  - rental_status: VARCHAR
   - Relationships:
-    - a 1:M relationship between Rentals and Rental_Items with rental_ID as FK in Rental_Items
+    - A Library can have zero or more Rentals, but a Rental can have only one Library associated with it.
+    - A Rental Item can only be associated with one Rental, but a Rental can have one or more Rental Items.
-    - see Libraries
+    - _See Members_

 - Rental_Items: records the information about a specific line item for a resource in a rental request.
-Each member can only rent a single instance of a resource per rental request.
+  - rental_item_ID: VARCHAR, unique, PK
-  - rental_ID: INT, FK, composite PK
+  - rental_ID: INT, FK
-  - resource_ID: INT, FK, composite PK
+  - resource_ID: INT, FK
   - queue_num: INT
   - rental_item_status: VARCHAR
   - return_date: DATE nullable
   - Relationships:
-  - Is the relation table for the M:M between Rentals and Resources
-  - see Rentals
+    - A Resource can have zero or more Rental Items associated with it, but a Rental Item can only refer to one Resource.
-  - see Resources
+    - _See Rentals_

-- Resources: records the stock of a book at a particular library in the network.
+- Resources: records the stock of a book at a particular library branch in the network.
   - resource_ID: INT, auto increment, unique, PK
   - isbn: VARCHAR, FK
   - library_ID: INT, FK
   - quantity_available: INT
   - quantity_checked_out: INT
-  - Relationship: a 1:M relationship between Resources and Rental_Items with resource_ID as FK in Rental_Items
+  - queue_num: INT
-  - see Libraries
+  - Relationship:
+    - A Library can have one or more Resources, but a Resource can only belong to one Library.
+    - A Book can be associated with zero or more Resources, but a Resource can refer to only one Book.
-  - see Books
+    - _See Rental_Items_

 - Books: records the title of a book that may or may not be a resource in the network.
   - isbn: VARCHAR, unique, PK
   - book_title: VARCHAR
-  - Relationships: a 1:M relationship between Books and Resources with isbn as FK in Resources
+  - Relationships:
+    - A Books_Author can belong to only one Book, but a Book can have one or more Books_Authors.
-  - See Books_Authors
+    - _See Resources_

 - Authors: records the different authors of books.
   - author_ID: INT, auto increment, unique, PK
   - author_name: VARCHAR
-  - Relationships: see Books_Authors
+  - Relationships:
+    - A Books_Author can refer to only one Author, but an Author can have zero or more Books_Authors relations.

 -Books_Authors: an intersection table between Books and Authors.
   - author_ID: INT, FK, composite PK
   - isbn: VARCHAR, FK, composite PK
-  - Relationships: 1:M relationships with each Books and Authors with their PKs comprising the composite PK of the intersection table.
-  - Is the relationship table for the M:M between Books and Authors
+  - Relationships:
+    - _See Books_
+    - _See Authors_

-- Libraries: records the details of libraries in the network.
+- Libraries: records the details of library branches in the network.
   - library_ID: INT, auto increment, unique, PK
   - library_name: VARCHAR
   - library_address: VARCHAR
-  - Relationships: a 1:M relationship between Libraries and Rentals with library_ID as FK in Rentals
-  - Relationships: a 1:M relationship between Libraries and Resources with library_ID as FK in Rentals
+  - Relationships:
+    - _See Rentals_
+    - _See Resources_